raei-2748/invariant-hedging/REPRODUCE.md

   `configs/report/default.yaml`.
 This is unnecessary for the single-seed smoke check but reproduces the full paper appendix when all seeds are available.

+### Using tagged release assets

+Paper releases attach a bundle created by `scripts/package_release.py` that includes `environment.yml`, a Docker image digest, `data-mini.tar.gz`, and the rendered report tables.
+To perform a clean-room reproduction, extract the tarball, pull the recorded container image, and run `make report-lite` inside the container.
+Compare the regenerated CSVs in `outputs/report_paper/tables/` against the `golden/` copies shipped with the release to confirm the snapshot matches the manuscript.

 ## Provenance and artifact tracking

 - **Git state.** Record the commit hash from `runs/paper/*/metadata.json` and